Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] Dashboard Total ticket, task, ect
 - [x] Daily Report Show detail add the column in daily report ticket snapshot and refix the store func, ticketSnapshot, ect.
 "NEED MORE TESTING IN THE FUTURE"
 - [x] Add edit and delete in daily report before verif by admin.
+- [x] Add img solutions
+- [x] Add priority input by users and validated it by admin.
+- [ ] Add feature when user login they not set the locations again.
+- [ ] Paginate in daily reports
+- [ ] Add Divisions.

 ## Other Notes